How to get an emergency student loan

 Compare top private student loan providers

-5 steps to finding an emergency student loan
+How to get an emergency student loan in 5 steps

 There are several places where you can get emergency funding as a college student.
 These include your school, the Department of Education and, as a last resort, private student lenders.
 Follow these steps to find the right option for your situation.